ThousandMonkeysTypewriter/Deployer/README.md

 ```
 mvn clean package
 ```
-The simplest way to  run an example is to call Java with following inputs:
+The simplest way to  run an example is to call Java with the following inputs:

  - Path the JAR
  - Chosen example's class as the main class